liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/01-supporting-workflow-status/01-setting-guestbook-status.markdown

 This manually sets the status of the workflow as a draft in the `GB_Entry` database table, and populates the other status fields with the proper current values.
-At this point they're identical to their non-status-related counterparts (like `setUserId` and `setStatusByUserId`), but they'll be updated independently in the `updateStatus` method you write later.
+At this point they're identical to the similarly named non-status counterparts (like `setUserId` and `setStatusByUserId`), but they'll be updated independently in the `updateStatus` method you write later.

 Still in the `addGuestbook` method, place the following code right before the `return` statement: